 3. Being disciplined

-Discipline is a key factor in long-term investment.
+Maintaining discipline is a critical factor in long-term investing.
 Many times investors lose sight of their long-term goals and invest haphazardly.
 This hampers the investment and the return-earning potential of your portfolio.
 So, be a disciplined investor.
 Choose the best SIP for long-term investment and invest every month in a disciplined manner.

 4. Affordable investing